rogen-george/Source-Routing-on-Network-on-Chip/README.md

 Network on chip  is an  emerging paradigm for communications within large VLSI systems implemented on a single Silicon Chip.
 A NOC is constructed from multiple point-point data links interconnected by switches, such that messages can be relayed from any source module to any destination module over several links, by making routing decisions at the switches.

+The BookSim simulator used in the code is forked from https://github.com/booksim/booksim2